The Best Gifts for Writers

 10. A Spotify Membership

 Some writers prefer to work in silence.
-Other’s like a little background noise.
-A membership to a music provider like Spotify (my personal fav) make a great gift for a writer.
+Others like a little background noise.
+A membership to a music provider like Spotify (my personal fav) makes a great gift for a writer.
 Music memberships are also great for those that love to listen to podcasts while doing boring tasks or daily chores.

 Writers are suckers for cute notebooks so it makes sense they make a great gift for a writer.
 Not everyone understands the obsession of buying notebooks you don’t need (yet) but writers do!

 Gift the writer in your life a cozy throw blanket to keep in their office.
 It makes it easy to keep warm when they’re on a roll and don’t want to stop to grab a sweatshirt.
 The fuzzier, the better!